-- Take your medicine as directed.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
 Use this medicine only in your vagina.
 Do not swallow it.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Wash your hands with soap and water before and after using this medicine.

 - Vaginal gel:

 - This medicine comes in a prefilled, disposable applicator.
 Use each applicator only once, and then throw it away.